 FRC LabView Example

-The navX-MXP FieldCentric-Drive LabView example shows how to make small modifications to the LabView “FRC RoboRIO Robot Project” using the “Mecanum Robot” configuration to implement high-accuracy Field-Centric drive.
+The navX-sensor FieldCentric-Drive LabView example shows how to make small modifications to the LabView “FRC RoboRIO Robot Project” using the “Mecanum Robot” configuration to implement high-accuracy Field-Centric drive.

 Place the NavX main vi on the block diagram and set it up to your needs.
 The default sample rate is 50Hz.
 You may need to process faster for your situation.
 For the SPI, I2C and USB connections the max sample rate is 200Hz.

-The Teleop.vi is modified to feed the current navX-MXP “Yaw” angle reading to the Holonomic Drive VI, which rotates the joystick X/Y coordinates by the gyro angle (and thus implements FieldCentric drive control).
-Additionally, if a driver joystick button is pressed, the navX-MXP “Yaw” angle is reset to zero.
-The navX-MXP Device TypeDef is passed to the Teleop.vi via a VI input terminal.
+The Teleop.vi is modified to feed the current navX-sensor “Yaw” angle reading to the Holonomic Drive VI, which rotates the joystick X/Y coordinates by the gyro angle (and thus implements FieldCentric drive control).
+Additionally, if a driver joystick button is pressed, the navX-sensor “Yaw” angle is reset to zero.
+The navX Device TypeDef is passed to the Teleop.vi via a VI input terminal.